 “Freeing them is freeing them.
 They’re free to go where they wish.
 I even provided the mirrors for them to get there.”

 “How can I believe you?”

 Now Leyendra leaned forward.
 “Do you know why I do this?
 Partly it’s because – believe it or not – I’m a good person, and hate to see children harmed.
-But the other reason – the real reason – is to prevent the demons from getting them, as much as possible.
+But the other reason – the real reason – is to prevent the demons from getting them.
 Once a living child is taken to Hell, demons can wreak terrible suffering.
-I know enough of demons to want to want to starve them as much as possible.
+I know enough of demons to want to starve them as much as possible.
 So I take those already in hell, on the auction block, and I help them escape.”

 “Who else is buying?
 What demons really want children?”